Liverpool & Leeds Canal

 The canal mostly moved coal, but would carry a lot more besides - and remained operational as a key transport route until the 1950s, with large loads continuing until the early 1980s - delivering it's last barge of coal to Wigan Power Station in 1972.

-This was despite the competition provided by the nearby railway - which the canal was unusually able to compete with.
+This was despite the competition provided by the nearby railway - which the canal was able to compete with.

 PRACTICALITIES